VinodKumarKP/agent_documentation/readme/README_Strands_Agent_Core.md

 ## Overview

-The AWS Strands Multi-Agent Framework enables you to create sophisticated agent orchestrations on AWS Bedrock through simple YAML configuration files.
-Built on the official AWS Strands SDK, it provides a declarative way to define multi-agent systems with support for various orchestration patterns.
+The AWS Strands Multi-Agent Framework enables you to create sophisticated agent orchestrations through simple YAML configuration files.
+Built on AWS Strands and LangChain, it provides a declarative way to define multi-agent systems with support for various orchestration patterns.

 ### What Can You Build?